-Behind me stands a wall that divides the entire continent of Europe.
-From the Baltic to the Harz Mountains it cuts across Germany in one continuous gash of concrete, barbed wire, guard towers, gun emplacements, and dog runs.
+Behind me stands a wall that divides the entire continent of Section Europe.
+From the Baltic to the Harz Mountains it cuts across Germany in one continuous gash of concrete, barbed wire, guard towers, dog runs, and gun emplacements.
 In places farther south, there may be no visible, no obvious wall.
 But there remain armed guards and checkpoints all the same -- still a restriction on the right to travel, still an instrument to impose upon ordinary men and women the will of a totalitarian state.